fleetingnotes/fleeting-notes-website-md/publish/docs/Reference/Meaning of different sync types in Obsidian plugin.md

 date: 2023-09-08
 publish: true
 ---

 ![[Pasted image 20230915104107.png]]
-### One-way sync (FN => Obsidian)
+### One-Way Sync (FN → Obsidian)
-**Description**: Notes are synced from Fleeting Notes to Obsidian.
-Changes in Obsidian (Creating, Deleting, Editing) are NOT reflected in Obsidian.
+**Description:** This sync type allows for a one-way transfer of notes from Fleeting Notes to Obsidian.
+Any changes made in Obsidian will not be mirrored back in Fleeting Notes.

-**When to use**: If you don't plan to touch the Fleeting Notes folder and want control of when notes are synced, use this sync type.
+**Ideal for:** Users who prefer a controlled sync process and do not intend to modify the Fleeting Notes folder post-sync.

-### One-way sync (FN => Obsidian) + Delete from FN
+### One-Way Sync with Deletion (FN → Obsidian) + Delete from FN
-**Description**: Notes are synced from Fleeting Notes to Obsidian.
-When notes are synced into Obsidian, all notes are *deleted* from Fleeting Notes.
+**Description:** In addition to syncing notes from Fleeting Notes to Obsidian, this option also deletes the synced notes from Fleeting Notes.

-**When to use**: If Fleeting Notes is only your dumping ground and you don't really use Fleeting Notes to revisit past notes, use this sync type.
+**Ideal for:** Users who use Fleeting Notes merely as a temporary storage space and do not wish to revisit notes there.

-### Realtime One-way sync (FN => Obsidian)
+### Real-Time One-Way Sync (FN → Obsidian)
-**Description**: Notes are synced from Fleeting Notes to Obsidian.
-Notes edited in Obsidian are NOT reflected in
+**Description:** This sync type ensures real-time one-way synchronization from Fleeting Notes to Obsidian.
+Note that edits made in Obsidian will not be reflected in Fleeting Notes.

-**When to use**: If you don't want to touch your Fleeting Notes folder and want realtime automatic sync from Fleeting Notes to Obsidian.
+**Ideal for:** Users seeking an automatic, real-time sync solution without the need to manage the Fleeting Notes folder actively.

-### Realtime Two-way sync (FN => Obsidian)
+### Real-Time Two-Way Sync (FN ↔ Obsidian)
-**Description**: Notes are synced from Fleeting Notes to Obsidian.
-Notes edited in Obsidian are NOT reflected in

-**When to use**: When you see yourself going back to notes in Fleeting Notes and Obsidian.

-**Notes**:
+**Description:** This option facilitates a two-way sync, allowing for an interactive exchange between Fleeting Notes and Obsidian with the following conditions:
-- New notes created in Fleeting Notes are not synced UNLESS you run the `Create Empty Fleeting Note` command in Obsidian
+- New notes in Fleeting Notes will only sync if initiated through the `Create Empty Fleeting Note` command in Obsidian.
-- Notes deleted / moved outside of the folder WILL be deleted in Fleeting Notes.
+- Notes moved or deleted outside of the designated folder will also be deleted in Fleeting Notes.

+**Ideal for:** Users who actively engage with both Fleeting Notes and Obsidian and require a dynamic sync solution.